vishal7474/Customer-Personality-Analysis/README.md

 In this Notebook, I have included the following
 1. Data Preparation
   -Missing Values

-  -Removing Outliers
+  *Removing Outliers
-2. Feature Engineering
+3. Feature Engineering
    -Age of Customers
   -Months Since Enrollment
   -Total Spendings